|30 JUNE 2022 YEAR END PLANNING|

 On or after 1 July 1964 60 From 1 July 2024

-There is no maximum pension drawdown except in relation to transition to retirement income streams where the maximum annual pension is 10% of the opening balance.
+7%There is no maximum pension drawdown except in relation to transition to retirement income streams where the maximum annual pension is 10% of the opening balance at the start of the year.

-It has recently been announced that the Pension Factors above will also apply for the year ended 30 June 2022.
+The Pension Factors above will also apply for the year ended 30 June 2023.

 Superannuation General Transfer Balance Caps for Pensions